npujol/npujol.github.io/Informatic/linux/management-content/creating-services.md

 ```

 This service file can be placed under `/etc/systemd/system/` to make systemd recognize it.
-You would then control the service using `systemctl`, systemd`s command tool.
+You would then control the service using `systemctl`, systemd's command tool.

 Note that best practices in Linux dictate that we should not run services as root whenever possible, for security reasons.
 Instead, we should create a new user to run the service.